kaifishr/NetLab/README.md

 Machine learning engineering is highly experimental and iterative in nature. *NetLab* is a minimal development framework for rapid prototyping in PyTorch to make sure ideas can be validated quickly.

-*NetLab* provides boiler plate code for training neural networks and lets you focus on more important things. *NetLab* also comes with explorative methods and useful utilities.
+*NetLab* provides boiler plate code for training neural networks and lets you focus on the important aspects of machine learning engineering. *NetLab* also comes with explorative methods and useful utilities.

 ## Usage